Your local heritage museum - curated & managed by the 'Friends of Lydd' - registered charity 274692

 You can scroll through the gallery below to discover some of the items we have on display (either permanently or temporarily) here at the museum.
 Better yet, come and see us in person to see all of these exhibits and so much more.

-Make a Donation
+Please make a Donation

 Donate to the Museum